veass/Rimake/README.md

 ### Used plugins

 1. Advanced Custom Fields - for creating irregular fields.
-2. MetaSlider - for selling images to client-side.
+2. MetaSlider - for sending images to the client-side.
 3. TablePress - for creating the table.